syseleven/heat-examples/README.md

 Even if SysEleven maintains this library we do not provide support for its content.

 ## Contribution
-Everybody is welcome to contribute to this repository.
-Just commit your code and open a pull request.
+We welcome contributions and fixes for our IaC Examples library.
+Just commit your code, run lint tests (see below) and open a pull request.

+## Development

+- Install required packages `npm install`
+- Run `npm run lint` to ensure that there are no syntax errors and that a README.md and .yaml file(s) is/are present, before creating a pull request.